UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_05.md

 The output from the `.split()` verb is called a **list**.
-Similarly to how a string is a sequence of characters that depend on an order, a list is a sequence of elements with a particular order. lists can be identify by their square brackets.
+Similarly to how a string is a sequence of characters that depend on an order, a list is a sequence of elements with a particular order. lists can be identified by their square brackets.

 ``` python
 words